Arturo Sarukhán

 Arturo Sarukhán Casamitjana ([saɾuˈxan]; born 14 September 1963) is a former ambassador of Mexico to the United States.
 A consultant and public speaker, he is also a nonresident senior fellow at The Brookings Institution, an adjunct professor at the Elliott School of International Affairs at George Washington University, a distinguished visiting professor at the Annenberg School of Public Diplomacy at the University of Southern California, and a Global Fellow at the Woodrow Wilson Center's Mexico Institute.
 He writes a biweekly column in Mexico City's El Universal newspaper and frequently publishes op-eds in U.S. media outlets.
 He also participates in a weekly Mexican television newscast on Milenio TV and a weekly radio segment on Enfoque Noticias.

 Ambassador Sarukhán served as a career diplomat in the Mexican Foreign Service for 22 years, receiving the rank of career ambassador in 2006.
 From 2007 to 2013, he served as Mexico's ambassador to the United States.

 In October 2009, Sarukhán became the first ambassador in Washington, D.C. to use Twitter in an official capacity as a public diplomacy and outreach and engagement tool.
 He tweets under the handle @arturo_sarukhan.

 Sarukhán is a member of the Inter-American Dialogue.

 Background

-His grandfather, Artur Sarukhanian, was a Russian Armenian aide to the 2nd Minister-Chairman of the Russian Provisional Government, Alexander Kerensky.
+His grandfather, Artur Sarukhanian, was an Armenian aide to the 2nd Minister-Chairman of the Russian Provisional Government, Alexander Kerensky.
 After Kerensky was overthrown by the Bolsheviks, Sarukhanian moved to Venice, Italy where he trained at the Mechitarist seminary.
 Sarukhán's grandmother fled to Thessaloniki, Greece during the Armenian genocide, then moved to Venice, where she met and later married Sarukhanian.
 Shortly after Benito Mussolini came to power, they left Italy for Mexico.

 On his mother's side, Sarukhán is a descendant of Spanish Republican refugees.
 The Casamitjanas, a Catalan family, crossed the Pyrenees into France at the end of the Civil War and after the fall of Barcelona, and were held in a French concentration camp.
 They sought asylum in Mexico, when then President Lázaro Cárdenas welcomed thousands of Spanish Republicans who fled after the victory of Francisco Franco's fascist forces.